Work Permits: HKSAR and BNO passport holders

 If you hold an HKSAR or BNO passport, are outside Canada and would like to apply for this three-year work permit, we urge you to contact us.
 The application process is streamlined and specific for Hong Kongers.
 There is no room for errors or omissions.
 Processing of applications through this stream is expedited, with an estimated turnaround time of approximately 13 weeks.

 Retaining our services to assist you will provide peace of mind, as we help you to make fee payments, gather required documents and prepare your submission.
 We also provide you with advice and guidance for your arrival in Canada.

-Hong Kongers already in Canada on a temporary basis, be they students, visitors or temporary foreign workers, will be able to apply from within Canada.
-A temporary public policy currently in force because of the pandemic, allows such applications to be submitted from within Canada.
-Ordinarily, such applications would need to come from outside Canada.
-We can help you to maintain legal status and submit your work permit application.
+Holders of HKSAR and BNO passports who are already in Canada on a temporary basis, be they students, visitors or temporary foreign workers, are eligible to apply for this three-year work permit from within Canada.
+A temporary public policy which was currently in force because of the pandemic, allowing such applications to be submitted from within Canada, has now been extended until the end of February 2023.

-- Are you a young professional under the age of 30 with postsecondary education, three years of work experience, good English Language skills and settlement funds?
+- Are you a young professional under the age of 31 with postsecondary education, three years of work experience, good English Language skills and settlement funds?

 - Are you a skilled professional who once studied or worked in Canada?

 - Are you a current business owner who has a great business idea, postsecondary education, funds to invest in Canada and fair to good English Language skills?

 - Do you have postsecondary education, English language skills, funds to invest and currently hold a senior managerial position in a private business or a government department?

 - Do you have no connection to Canada, and you have two (or more) post-secondary certificates (or diplomas or academic degrees), and you have sufficient settlement funds, and your English language skills are good, and you have three or more years of skilled work experience, you might be a strong candidate to come to Canada.
 Talk with us;